Grayrider2500/tool-inventory/README.md

 - Mobile-optimized with 44–52px touch targets, pinch-to-zoom disabled
 - Can be added to the iOS home screen via Safari Share → Add to Home Screen
 - UI layers use distinct gray tones for contrast: lighter inputs/dropdowns (`#eef0f4`), mid-gray toolbar, darker header band, and clearly visible dark borders (`#606470`)
+- Restore button uses a `<label>` wrapping the file input (not a programmatic `.click()`) for reliable iOS file picker behavior
+- Grid renders with a forced reflow (`void grid.offsetHeight`) and deferred initial render (`requestAnimationFrame`) to ensure base64 photos paint correctly on first load in iOS Safari

 ---